Novi Sad wine route

 It may be an unusual claim for contemporaries that an urban, highly populated Novi Sad has winemakers and winegrowers within the city perimeters.
 Historiography records that in the first half of the 18th century, the inhabitants of the town, which was then called Petrovaradinski Šanac, on the Srem, Fruška Gora side of the Danube, had around three hundred vineyards.
 The phenomenon was so widespread that almost every middle-class family had its own vineyard.
 The need for wine production was so great that those inhabitants of the trench who cultivated the vineyards on the monastery estates agreed to high levies – a tithe and a hoe fee (one hoe was about 1000 m2) just to have a vineyard.
 Contemporary Novi Sad winegrowers and winemakers are the heirs of that viticultural skill, as well as the passion associated with the grapes and wine.

 Nowadays, the wine trails of Novi Sad stretch on both the Bačka and Srem sides of the city.
-On the Bačka side, there are wineries in Kovilj and the nearby municipal centre of Temerin, while in the city centre, numerous wine shops suggest to visitors that you are in an area that is par excellence wine region.
+On the Bačka side, there are wineries in the nearby municipal centre of Temerin, while in the city centre, numerous wine shops suggest to visitors that you are in an area that is par excellence wine region.

 As soon as you cross from the Bačka part of Novi Sad to the Srem side in Sremska Kamenica, Ledinci and Rakovac, you can visit several Novi Sad winemakers, taste their wines and hear stories about the winemaking tradition that have been kept as bequests for generations.
 A part of the tradition is the modern grape assortment [1] for the production of white Fruška Gora wines: Italian Riesling, Chardonnay, Župljanka, Sauvignon, Traminac, Neoplanta, Sila, Rhine Riesling, etc., and for red wines: Merlot, Probus, Frankovka, Portuguiser, Cabernet Sauvignon, Cabernet Franc, Pinot Noir, etc.